digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   ...
   Created .daml/dist/my-pkg-1.1.0.dar

-We can also add a new field to a constructor, similarly to templates - for example, add a ``sideLen`` field to our ``Polygon`` constructor, to specify the lengths of the sides of the polygon.
+You can also add a new field to a constructor, similarly to templates - for example, add a ``sideLen`` field to the ``Polygon`` constructor, to specify the lengths of the sides of the polygon.

 .. code:: daml